rmarji/AI-Principles-Book/content/chapters/chapter-1.md

 6. Do I think of AI as a tool to use, a capability to leverage, or a partner to collaborate with?
 What would shift if I adopted the partnership mindset?

-7. Where am I personally on the adoption curve—early adopter, early majority, late majority, or not yet engaging?
+7. Where am I personally on the adoption curve-early adopter, early majority, late majority, or not yet engaging?
 What is holding me back or driving me forward?

 ---